My thoughts on David Lynch's "Rabbits"

-Although devoid of continuous meaning, the movie seems to have its parts connected to each other in a very logical way that we, as the viewers, cannot see for ourselves, but attempt to guess and theorize whatever the hell’s going on.
+Although devoid of continuous meaning, the movie seems to have its parts connected to each other in a very logical way that we, as the viewers, cannot see for ourselves, but attempt to guess and theorize whatever is going on.

 There are two types of scenes in the movie that occur one after another.
-The first type seems to be a parody of a family spending the night together in an apartment, while there are clapping and laughing tracks where we the least expect it, and in the second type, each of the rabbit character get to have their own scene, where they sing and repeat the same lines the rest have made, but making no sense whatsoever.
+The first type seems to be a parody of a family spending the night together in an apartment, while there are clapping and laughing tracks where we least expect them, and in the second type, each of the rabbit characters gets their own scene, where they sing and repeat the same lines the rest have made but make no sense whatsoever.

 Even if it looked absurd and horrific, as there was a horror ambient track looping in the background, I felt somehow connected to the scenes of this movie from a personal perspective, because the absurdity of this movie is the same absurdity that exists in our world, but that absurdity within our world is one that we have chosen to accept as the norm.

-And that alternative universe, where Rabbits are sentient humanoid beings, they have their own logic and order that we cannot initially see, because we have yet to be accustomed to that universe’s logic, and thus it seems absurd to us, the same as it might be if it were vice versa.
+And in that alternative universe, where rabbits are sentient humanoid beings, they have their own logic and order that we cannot initially see, because we have yet to become accustomed to that universe’s logic, and thus it seems absurd to us, the same as it might be if it were vice versa.

-But the element of horror in the movie seems, at least for me, to disappear, when one realizes that what we are watching is merely an alternative universe where there are vastly-different rules, norms and logical coherence.
-It is just that it seems absurd because that’s what it appears to be initially.
+But the element of horror in the movie seems, at least for me, to disappear, when one realizes that what we are watching is merely an alternative universe where there are vastly different rules, norms, and logical coherence.
+It is just that it seems absurd because that’s what it initially appears to be.

-But when one is to keep an eye on how the movie and the world it portrays operates and managed, what we have initially assumed to be absurd, is simply a different set of a different species with a different culture, where what we see in it is completely normal and usual in the world we are experiencing.
+But when one keeps an eye on how the movie and the world it portrays operate and are managed, what we initially assumed to be absurd, is simply a different set of species with a different culture, where what we see in it is completely normal and usual in the world we are experiencing.